-Flint, Mich. — In an ongoing effort to provide school children, families and residents in the greater Flint area with an opportunity to enjoy visual arts, live music, dance and theater, the Charles Stewart Mott Foundation has granted $4.9 million to the Flint Cultural Center Corporation (FCCC), the Flint Institute of Arts (FIA) and the Flint Institute of Music (FIM).
+Flint, Michigan — In an ongoing effort to provide school children, families and residents in the greater Flint area with an opportunity to enjoy visual arts, live music, dance and theater, the Charles Stewart Mott Foundation has granted $4.9 million to the Flint Cultural Center Corporation, the Flint Institute of Arts and the Flint Institute of Music.

 A regional hub for the performing and visual arts, the Flint Cultural Center welcomes more than 610,000 children and adults to its campus each year.
 In addition to offering national touring artists and exhibitions, the campus is home to Michigan’s largest domed planetarium, one of the few remaining professional symphony orchestras in the state, a school for the performing arts, and art and historical collections of national significance.